ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ### <a name="7.4."></a> ORM models with basic relationships

+#### General
+- This section covers ORM models make tables interrelated which results in creating a more complex entity.
+For instance an entity can be primarily based on a record in one table but then also have supplementary info stored in a record of of another table.
+In the case these table would be said to be related.
+There are many different types of relationships.

 ---
 up till here
 ---

-#### General
-- This section covers ORM queries that use tables that have interrelationships.
-Tables can be related like for instance records in one table can give further information about a record in another table.
-There are many different types of relationships though and here you'll see how to use them.

 #### One to One Relationship
 ##### Prerequisites